Have you been charged with a felony?

 Consider this scenario as an explanation/example:

 - A group of individuals rob a bank.
 There is a driver and then two men inside the bank.
 On the way out of the bank, one of the bank robbers shoots someone inside the bank.
-Everyone in the vehicle and inside the bank can be charged with the shooting based on the above statute Parties to a Crime.
+Everyone in the vehicle and the men robbing inside the bank can be charged with the shooting based on the above statute Parties to a Crime.

 Being charged with any felony offense does not mean that you have to accept guilt, it means that you need a trained attorney to mount a proper defense.